bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 The advantage we get from this simple entry is the short identifier instead of the long filename.
 This is the usual way to specify a **featured image**: Copy the file into the page bundle and name it `featured`.

-Registered resources offer much more possibilities with their optional `params` section for additional parameters:
+Registered resources offer many more possibilities with their optional `params` section for additional parameters:

 ```YAML {.inline linenos=true}
 resources: